 CHILD SAFETY LOCKS – lock on cabinets to prevent Hooch from accessing whatever is inside.
 Especially cabinets containing strong cleaning supplies, bleach, detergents and soaps.

-GET A LIDDED TRASH CAN – to keep your puppy away from chicken bones, coffee grounds, plastic bags, and other unsafe materials.
+LIDDED TRASH CAN – to keep your puppy away from chicken bones, coffee grounds, plastic bags, and other unsafe materials.

 PUT AWAY SHARP KNIVES – curious puppies can pull them down